 As a widow, however, she also has another option.
 She could file for a survivors benefit at her full retirement age based on Bill’s earnings record, letting her own retirement benefit accrue delayed credits until age 70, at which point she would stop her survivors benefit and switch to collecting her own benefit.
 Under this scenario, Kathy could potentially collect tens of thousands of dollars more, if she lives until age 85 or older, than she would if she never filed for survivors benefits.

-Please be aware that you cannot apply for survivors benefits online.
+Please be aware that you cannot apply for Social Security survivors benefits online.
 You must either call 800-772-1213 or contact your local Social Security office.

 Because the rules related to survivors benefits are complicated, the federal government suggests that you talk it through with a Social Security representative.
 When you visit or call, ask for the amount of your survivors benefit and, if you are eligible to receive an individual retirement benefit, what that benefit amount would be at different filing ages.